Defying Physics by Breaking the Laws of Thermodynamics

 Does the ability to possibly break the second thermodynamic law mean that energy could become a free commodity?
 Perhaps.
 The theoretical result of ANL and other’s research could mean that this form of “free energy” might someday propel our cars or power our appliances in ways that defy the laws of gravity.

 Does this meant that our future could hold an entire marketplace of things that defy the laws of physics?
 Actually, the future is here now with the following physics-bending materials and substances that are improving life as we know it:

 — Hydrophobic- materials are special coverings designed to protect against moisture and dirt.
 The silicon dioxide and titanium mixture is used on clothes, shoes, building materials and as a substance to help clean the oceans.

 — Nitinol- titanium and nickel alloy, creates objects with “muscle” memory when exposed to heat, returning them to their original form.

 — Programmable wood- created by the Massachusetts Institute of Technology, utilizes 4D printed wood laminates that take on a defined shape when placed in water.

-— Self-repairing substances contain bacterial microcapsules that when damaged, fill cracks in their structure wth self-made life sustaining materials.
+— Self-repairing substances contain bacterial microcapsules that when damaged, fill cracks in their structure with self-made life-sustaining materials.
 Already being used in medicine and digital devices, this miracle material will one day be used to repair our roads.

 Whether it’s our cellphone, air conditioner, or a life without potholes, the scientific research surrounding things that defy the laws of physics and the laws of thermodynamics is part of a basic human desire to grow and expand our limitations.
-Upsetting scientific apple-carts is how we’ve come so far — from Newton’s apple, to landing on the moon, to the current race to Mars.
-The innovative thinking that pushes the boundaries of scientific thought points to a bright future; one with far-reaching and life changing implications.
+Upsetting scientific apple-carts is how we’ve come so far.
+The innovative thinking that pushes the boundaries of scientific thought points to a bright future; one with far-reaching and life-changing implications.